dbehnke/contactfilter/README.md

 A command-line utility written in Rust to filter large CSV files of contacts.
 It keeps records based on a specified list of countries, allows prioritizing one country's contacts to appear first, and can limit the final output to a maximum number of records.

-## Motivation

-This project was born out of a practical need for amateur radio operators using devices with limited contact memory, such as the Baofeng DM-32UV.
-This particular radio can only store 50,000 digital contacts, while the full worldwide DMR contact list can exceed 200,000 users.

-To make the most of this limited space, `contactfilter` provides a way to create a more relevant and compact contact list by:

-1.  **Filtering by recent activity**: The intended source CSV is a list of users active within the last 6 months (180 days).
-2.  **Filtering by geography**: It limits the contacts to a curated list of countries where DMR is most popular, such as the United States, Canada, and the United Kingdom.
-3.  **Prioritizing a home country**: It ensures that contacts from your primary country of operation are included first, before the list is truncated to the 50,000 contact limit.

-By applying these filters, it's possible to generate a highly optimized contact list that fits within the radio's memory constraints while maximizing the chances of having the contact information for the hams you are most likely to hear.

 ## Features

 *   **Country-based Filtering**: Filters a CSV file based on a newline-separated list of countries.